 Commercial motor vehicle accident claims have noticeable differences compared to accidents involving passenger vehicles:

 West Virginia has 549 miles of interstate and 37,277 miles of public roads.
-Commercial vehicle operators from all over the country use these roads to deliver goods and take other away, driving our local economy.
+Commercial truck drivers from all over the country use these roads to deliver goods and take other away, driving our local economy.
 Unfortunately, this activity also leads to fatalities and injury.
 Hospitals and other medical responders reported 51 fatalities in West Virginia in 2015 from truck collisions.
 There were also 957 non-fatal truck accidents that year.
-The majority of these accidents (88%) occur on West Virginia’s rural roads, with just 11% occurring in urban areas.
+The majority of these car accidents (88%) occur on West Virginia’s rural roads, with just 11% occurring in urban areas.

 Around 5,000 trucks are involved in fatal traffic collisions each year, and tractor-trailers are the most common source of accidents.
 Over half of West Virginia’s truck crashes involve carriers who operate out of the state.
 This means that filing a commercial motor vehicle accident claim involves both interstate and federal laws.